-- (1) Available water determinations for access licences are to be expressed as one of the following: - (a) for an access licence specifying the share component in ML/year-a percentage of the share component, - (b) for an access licence specifying the share component as a number of unit shares-ML per unit share. - (2) The sum of available water determinations made for any access licence, other than for regulated river (general security-B class) access licences, must not exceed the following in any water year: - (a) for any access licence where share components are specified as ML/year- 100% of the share component, - (b) for any access licence specifying the share component as a number of unit shares- 1 ML per unit share of the share component.
+- (1) Available water determinations for access licences are to be expressed as one of the following: - (a) for an access licence specifying the share component in ML/year-a percentage of the share component, - (b) for an access licence specifying the share component as a number of unit shares-ML per unit share. - (2) The sum of available water determinations made for any access licence, other than for regulated river (general security-B class) access licences, must not exceed the following in any water year: - (a) for any access licence where share components are specified as ML/year- 100% of the share component, - (b) for any access licence specifying the share component as a number of unit shares-1 ML per unit share of the share component or any lower limit determined under clause 33.